dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## NFS volume support
 Starting with version 2.8, the CSI driver for PowerFlex will support NFS volumes for PowerFlex storage systems version 4.0.x.

+> NOTE:
+> Starting from CSM 1.11.0, the CSI-PowerFlex driver will automatically round up NFS volume sizes to a minimum of 3GB if a smaller size is requested.
+This change prevents backend errors and ensures compatibility.

 CSI driver will support following operations for NFS volumes:

 * Creation and deletion of a NFS volume with RWO/RWX/ROX access modes.